New Customer? Get Gold or Silver at Spot!

 Coin Type - 2012 Star Spangled Banner commemorative coin.

-The reverse of this coin was designed by William C Burgard II.
-It was sculpted by Don Everhart of the US Mint.
-It depicts a modern fifty star, thirteen stripe flag waving and the two flags together demonstrate that continuity between the War of 1812 and the year of issue 2012.
+The reverse of this coin was designed by William C. Burgard III and was sculpted by Don Everhart.
+It depicts a modern fifty-star, thirteen-striped flag waving, and the two flags together demonstrate that continuity between the War of 1812 and the year of issue 2012.
 The upper periphery contains the denomination, “ONE DOLLAR,” and the lower periphery is inscribed “E PLURIBUS UNUM,” and “UNITED STATES OF AMERICA.”

-The obverse of the $5.00 Gold commemorative coin was designed by Donna Weaver and sculpted by Joe Menna.
+The obverse of the Star-Spangled Banner Commemorative $5 Gold Coin was designed by Donna Weaver.
 It depicts a naval battle scene with an American Ship nearest to the viewer and a damaged British ship in the background.
 The left and upper peripheries have “IN GOD WE TRUST,” “LIBERTY,” and the dates “1812 – 2012.”

-The reverse has an unusual design in that it displays the first five words of our National Anthem, in Francis Scott Key’s handwriting “O SAY CAN YOU SEE,” superimposed over a field of fifteen stripes with fifteen five-pointed stars.
-Inscriptions around the outer periphery are, “UNITED STATES OF AMERICA,” “FIVE DOLLARS,” and “E PLURIBUS UNUM.”
-The novel design was the work of Richard Masters, and it was again sculpted by Joe Menna.
+The reverse has an unusual design in that it displays the first five words of our National Anthem, in Francis Scott Key’s handwriting, “O SAY CAN YOU SEE,” superimposed over a field of fifteen stripes with fifteen five-pointed stars.
+Inscriptions around the outer periphery are “UNITED STATES OF AMERICA,” “FIVE DOLLARS,” and “E PLURIBUS UNUM.”
+Richard Masters designed the reverse.
+Joseph Menna sculpted the obverse and reverse of this coin.

-As with the commemorative silver dollar, both versions – Uncirculated and Proof – of the Five Dollar gold commemorative coins were struck at the same mint – the West Point minting facility for these gold coins.
-Congress had authorized a maximum of 100,000 of these gold coins, to be struck.
+As with the commemorative silver dollar, uncirculated and proof gold commemorative coins were struck at the West Point Mint.
+Congress had authorized a maximum of 100,000 of these gold coins to be struck.

 Explore More On APMEX